Address: 4 route des Morillons, 1211 Geneva 22, Switzerland

 Stakeholder group: International and regional organisations

-The International Labour Organization (ILO) was established in 1919 and is therefore the first and oldest specialised agency of the UN.
+The ILO was established in 1919 and is the first and oldest specialised UN agency.
 It is the only UN agency that has a tripartite structure consisting of government representatives, employers, and workers, and aims to promote labour rights, including the right to decent work.
 The ILO also works towards better dialogue on work-related issues and supports adequate employment opportunities.
 It maintains over 20 economic sectors focused on industries such as health services, oil and gas production, and textiles.
 As part of its work, the ILO addresses many different topics including child labour, green jobs, and workplace health and safety.

 Digital issues are present in a number of areas of the ILO’s work.
-One of these areas is the postal and telecommunication services sector that encompasses activities related to the Internet, in which the ILO works on assisting governments, employers, and workers to develop policies and programmes aimed at enhancing economic opportunities and improving working conditions.
+One of these areas is the postal and telecommunication services sector encompasses activities related to the internet, in which the ILO works on assisting governments, employers, and workers to develop policies and programmes aimed at enhancing economic opportunities and improving working conditions.
 It pays particular attention to major trends in this sector such as deregulation, and privatisation and how they affect the labour force.
 More recently, the organisation has started addressing digitalisation through topics such as skills knowledge, employability, and the future of work.

 Digital policy issues

 Future of work

 Perhaps the most visible digital issue in the ILO’s activities is the future of work.
 To address it, the ILO established the ILO Global Commission on the Future of Work as part of its Future of Work Initiative.
 The Commission is composed of government, civil society, academia, and business association representatives.
-In 2019, the Commission published a landmark report titled ‘Work for a Brighter Future’ that calls for a human-centered agenda for the future of work and explores the impacts of technological progress in the fields of artificial intelligence (AI) and robotics and on issues such as the gender labour gap and the automation of work.
+In 2019, the Commission published a landmark report titled Work for a Brighter Future that calls for a human-centred agenda for the future of work and explores the impacts of technological progress in the fields of artificial intelligence (AI) and robotics and on issues such as the gender labour gap and the automation of work.
 That same year, the ILO issued the ILO Centenary Declaration that, among other things, calls for ‘full and productive employment and decent work’ in the context of the digital transformation of work, including platform work.

-The ILO has published several other research documents and reports on the subject including ‘Digital labour platforms and the future of work: Towards decent work in the online world’ that tackles working conditions on digital platforms and ‘Global employment trends for youth in 2020: Technology and the future of jobs’ that covers inequalities in youth labour markets arising from digital transformation, as well as investment in young people’s skills and many other underlying questions.
+The ILO has published several other research documents and reports on the subject including Digital Labour Platforms and the Future of Work: Towards Decent Work in the Online World, which tackles working conditions on digital platforms and Global Employment Trends for Youth in 2020: Technology and the Future of Jobs, which covers inequalities in youth labour markets arising from digital transformation, as well as investment in young people’s skills and many other underlying questions.

-The ILO, in line with the 2030 Agenda and more specifically sustainable development goal 8 (‘Decent Work and Economic Growth’) has created the DW4SD Resource Platform that maps out the interplay between sustainable development and decent work.
+The ILO, in line with the 2030 Agenda and more specifically sustainable development goal (SDG) 8 (Decent Work and Economic Growth) has created the Decent Work for Sustainable Development (DW4SD)ResourcePlatform that maps out the interplay between sustainable development and decent work.
 The platform provides guidance and working resources to ILO staff, development partners, UN country teams, and other stakeholders.

 Capacity development is another digital-related issue addressed by the ILO.
-As part of its skills, knowledge, and employability initiatives, the ILO together with the Norwegian Ministry of Foreign Affairs has developed the ‘SKILL-UP programme’ that aims to assist developing countries to build capacity and improve their skills systems in relation to digitalisation and technological innovation.
+As part of its skills, knowledge, and employability initiatives, the ILO, together with the Norwegian Ministry of Foreign Affairs, has developed the SKILL-UP programme that assists developing countries to build capacity and improve their skills systems in relation to digitalisation and technological innovation.
 Aside from providing training to help empower women with digital skills, the programme also develops digital tools such as skill trackers where surveys covering different aspects of skills development are collected in real-time.